mc2-project/mc2/federated-xgboost/README.md

     git submodule update
     ```

-2. Ensure that the Python3 version of XGBoost has been installed on every machine that will be performing training.
+2. Ensure that the necessary packages have been installed on every machine that will be performing training.

     ```sh
-    pip3 install xgboost
+    pip3 install -r requirements.txt
     ```

 3. Ensure that SSH keys have been properly set up between the tracker and other parties.